-This Risk Type derives from a combination of impulsiveness and fearlessness.
+At the root of this Risk Type is a combination of impulsiveness and fearlessness.
 Extreme examples of this Type are people who combine a deeply constitutional calmness with impulsiveness and a disregard for custom, tradition or convention.
 They are imperturbable and seemingly oblivious to risk.
 Their decision making is likely to be influenced by both their lack of anxiety and their impulsiveness.